databrickslabs/ucx/README.md

 ### Verify the Installation

-Once the UCX command "*databricks labs install ucx*" has completed successfully, the installation can be verified with the following steps:
+Once the UCX command `databricks labs install ucx` has completed successfully, the installation can be verified with the following steps:

 1. Go to the Databricks Catalog Explorer and check if a new schema for